Payop/payop-api-doc/Withdrawal/withdrawal.md

 ----

-**Note:** Your application has to change the withdrawal status on your side only in case you get the final status from PayOp (2 or 3).
+**Note:** Your application has to change the withdrawal status on your side only in case you get the final status from Payop (2 or 3).
 For example, if you get a 500 HTTP error code (or something similar) when you make a request to get withdrawal details, you don't need to change the withdrawal status.
 Just leave it pending and repeat the request later.